 WilDi isn't the right answer for every septic ad budget.
 A few honest cases where traditional channels still pencil out:

 If septic pumping is one of three or four service lines and your truck runs the same rural route across multiple counties, broad-radius radio and direct mail can cost-effectively cover the whole footprint.
-WilDi mesh runs neighborhood-deep, not multi-county-wide.
+WilDi mesh delivers nation-wide via Backgrounds, but Zones are sized for hyperlocal saturation; blanketing a multi-county rural footprint via broad-radius radio is still cheaper per impression for that specific geography.

 Operators serving Duval, Clay, St. Johns, Nassau, Baker, and Putnam from a single dispatch center benefit from regional broadcast reach.
 Programmatic display, regional radio, and county fairgrounds sponsorships still deliver scale across that footprint that single-zone delivery doesn't replicate.

-Government septic and biosolids contracts are won through procurement relationships, RFP responses, and bid-list registration — not consumer-grade local advertising.
-CPVD doesn't help you reach a county utilities procurement officer.
+Government septic and biosolids contracts are won through procurement relationships, RFP responses, and bid-list registration.
+Consumer-grade local advertising doesn't get you in front of a county utilities procurement officer, and CPVD is no exception.

 Grease-trap pumping is a B2B sale into restaurants, food courts, and hospitality.
 The buyer is a facilities manager, not a homeowner driving past a tunnel.
 LinkedIn outreach, route sales, and chamber networking convert this work better than verified-delivery to driver phones.